 The VCF ID, or identifier, field can be used for annotation, or in the case of BND (breakend) records for translocations, the ID value is used to link breakend mates or partners.
-The following is an example of a Manta VCF ID.
+The following is an example of a VCF ID.

+'''

 MantaINS:1577:0:0:0:3:0

+'''

 The value provided in the ID field reflects the SV association graph edge(s) from which the SV or indel was discovered.
-The ID value provided by Manta is primarily intended for internal use by Manta developers.
-The value is guaranteed to be unique within any VCF file produced by Manta, and these ID values are used to link associated breakend records using the standard VCF MATEID key.
+The details of the ID value provided are primarily intended for internal use by developers.
+The value is guaranteed to be unique within any single VCF output file produced by the SV Caller, and these ID values are used to link associated breakend records using the standard VCF MATEID key.
 The structure of this ID may change in the future.
 It is safe to use the entire value as a unique key, but parsing this value may lead to incompatibilities with future updates.

-Convert Manta VCF to BEDPE Format
+Convert SV VCF to BEDPE Format